yamatokataoka/blog2/_posts/2019-12-22-create-a-blog-using-jekyll-and-github-pages-with-docker.md

 With Docker, it could compile or even serve a Jekyll site locally without going through the entire fuss of getting Jekyll up and running on a local machine.

-After setting up a basic Jekyll Now blog, this guide moves onto more advanced topic dealing with HTML, CSS and Jekyll.
-You will be more confortable with Jekyll and design your own blog.
+After setting up a basic Jekyll Now blog, this guide moves onto more advanced topic dealing with HTML, CSS and Jekyll configuration.
+You will be more confortable with Jekyll and designing your own blog.

 # Prerequisites
 - Mac